surfstudio/SurfGear/packages/mwwm/README.md

 Unlike other components, the `Model` is optional.

-`Model` is a great way to reduce complexity of the business logic layer of your application by separating it between two sets of abstractions:
+`Model` is a great way to reduce the complexity of the business logic layer of your application by separating it between two sets of abstractions:
 - `Change` - is an intent to do something without any concrete implementation details, there can only be input parameters;
 - `Performer` - is a reaction to the associated `Сhange`, containing an implementation of some operation.